binary-penguin/dsiii-api/README.md

 The unofficial, funny and educative Dark Souls III API, you can ask for CRUD operations with some bosses and locations of the game.

-This RESTful API was made as a project of my Spring Boot Learning Path.
+This RESTful API was made as a personal project of my Spring Boot Learning Path.

 Enjoy! 🐲